danrosselli/creatures/README.md

 # Creatures
-Console game in Dart and aditional examples
+Base for console games in Dart and aditional examples